the-mad-statter/wubik/README.md

 Established in 1853, [Washington University in Saint Louis](https://www.wustl.edu) is among the world’s leaders in teaching, research, patient care, and service to society.
-Bosting 24 Nobel laureates to date, the University is ranked 7th in the world for most cited researchers, received the 4th highest amount of NIH medical research grants among medical schools in 2019, and was tied for 1st in
+Boasting 24 Nobel laureates to date, the University is ranked 7th in the world for most cited researchers, received the 4th highest amount of NIH medical research grants among medical schools in 2019, and was tied for 1st in